 If Kas is on your shortlist, let’s check out some of the best things to do there so that you can make your final decision.

-Kas isn’t a huge resort, but it’s large enough to be able to explore and see a good amount.
-The Old Town is very walkable, and the cobbled, winding streets are charming and packed with small boutique stores and souvenir shops.
+Kas isn’t a huge resort, but it’s large enough to explore and see a good amount.
+The Old Town is very walkable, and the cobbled, winding streets are charming.
+The streets are packed with small boutique stores and souvenir shops, which is one of the things to do in Kos for shopaholics.
 You can also sit down for a rest and enjoy a glass of Turkish cay or a coffee at one of the many family-run coffee shops.

 The main square is the meeting place for nightlife fun, and it does get quite busy during the evening.
 So, if you’re up for a good night out, head to the old town during the evening and have a great meal, a few cocktails, and even dance the night away should the mood take you.

+For adventure-seekers, this has to be one of the best things to do in Kas, Turkey!
 You can either watch in awe or give it a try yourself.
 Whichever you opt for, paragliding is a pretty fantastic thing to see!
-Most people assume that Oludeniz is the only place in Turkey to paraglide, but Kas is an excellent second-place spot.
+Most people assume that Oludeniz is the only place in Türkiye to paraglide, but Kas is also an excellent spot.

-There are countless paragliding offices around the town, and you will simply take your ride up the mountain (around 10 minutes) and then be instructed on what to do, etc. Don’t worry; you’ll be strapped to an instructor at all times!
+There are countless paragliding offices around the town, and you will take your ride up the mountain (around 10 minutes) and then be instructed on what to do, etc. Don’t worry; you’ll always be strapped to an instructor!

 Relax On Kaputas Beach

 There are many beaches around Kas, but the best one isn’t the most central.
-However, it’s more than worth the slight journey, as just west of the town you’ll find Kaputas Beach.
-You can drive there in ten minutes, take a taxi, or you can rent a scooter if you want to enjoy yourself on your own steam.
+However, it’s more than worth the slight journey, as just west of the town, you’ll find Kaputas Beach.
+You can drive there in ten minutes, take a taxi, or rent a scooter if you want to enjoy yourself on your own steam.